Table of Contents

 It is because rent payable to the former category is lower than that of the latter, which is why the food sellers charge an exorbitant amount within the limited area.
 Moreover, malls have a policy of not allowing outside food.
 This reduces options for the buyers by default and they are left with no choices except going for a monopoly price.

-The captive market is also common in airports and sports arena.
+The captive market is also common in airports and sports arenas.
 Both being costly places, food sellers have to pay a huge rent and do not have adequate competitors within the premise.
 They, being the sole producers, conduct a monopoly business by keeping prices extraordinarily high.
 Buyers either have to purchase from them or purchase nothing at all.

-As with the cinema halls, food prices are way above those other areas in the same mall.
+As with the cinema halls, food prices are way above those in other areas in the same mall.
 Only a few stalls sell their food at prices, which are beyond the reach of normal commoners.
 Here also people become captivated by limited sellers and hence accept the price asked for their product.

 Similarly, where jute products initially cost 100 or 150, their price rises to 300 or more.
 In such a scenario, buyers don’t have many options.
 Secondly, the fair organizer owns the entire land and therefore influences the pricing of all units.
 Thirdly, as fairs are not regular events, prices are higher, by default.

-4. Hotel Shopping Arcades
+Hotel Shopping Arcades

 Shopping units often adjacent to or within the hotel premise have an array of products on display, however with a higher price tag.
 It is because as the stores are within the hotel area, their pricing is influenced by the hotel owners, who in turn give free spaces to various shops against arent.